Daniel Bennett (saxophonist): New York years

-In the summer of 2010, Daniel Bennett moved to New York City, where he enlisted a new cast of musicians that included guitarist Mark Cocheo, bassist Mark Lau, and drummer Brian Adler.
+In the summer of 2010, Bennett moved to New York City, where he enlisted a new cast of musicians that included guitarist Mark Cocheo, bassist Mark Lau, and drummer Brian Adler.
 In the winter of 2011, the Daniel Bennett Group organized the popular "Jazz at the Triad" concert series at the Triad Theatre on Manhattan's Upper West Side.
 The Daniel Bennett Group currently curates and performs in this ongoing concert series.
 Supporting artists on the series have included Charlie Hunter, Steve Kuhn, and Greg Osby.
 The concert series quickly garnered critical acclaim throughout the New York media.

 In 2015, The Daniel Bennett Group was voted "Best New Jazz Group" in the New York City Hot House Jazz Awards.
-Daniel Bennett recently composed and performed the original musical scores for 'Frankenstein' and 'Brave Smiles' at the Hudson Guild Theatre in Manhattan.
-Recent off-Broadway theater performances include the North American premier of 'Legacy Falls' and a revival of 'Swingtime Canteen' at Cherry Lane Theatre.
-Daniel Bennett recently played woodwinds in 'Blank!
-The Musical,' the first fully improvised Off-Broadway musical to launch on a national stage.
+Bennett recently composed and performed the original musical scores for Frankenstein and Brave Smiles at the Hudson Guild Theatre in Manhattan.
+Recent off-Broadway theater performances include the North American premier of Legacy Falls and a revival of Swingtime Canteen at Cherry Lane Theatre.
+Bennett recently played woodwinds in Blank!
+The Musical, the first fully improvised Off-Broadway musical to launch on a national stage.
 The show was produced by Second City, Upright Citizens Brigade, and Improv Boston.